jojozhuang/jojozhuang.github.io/_cloud/amazon-aws/aws-ec2-elastic-block-store.md

 ![image](/assets/images/cloud/4106/4-6-volumes-snapshots-13.png)
 We can also move the EBS volume to another region by copying AMI image to another region and launch new instance with it.
 And we can choose any AZ in that region.
 ![image](/assets/images/cloud/4106/4-6-volumes-snapshots-14.png)
+### 2.4 Volumes after Instances are Terminated

-What happens to volumes if instances are terminated, will they all be deleted as well? see below.
+What happens to volumes if instances are terminated, will they all be deleted as well?
+See below.

 Now we have two instance running.
 ![image](/assets/images/cloud/4106/4-6-volumes-snapshots-15.png)
 And we have 5 volumes for above two instances.
 ![image](/assets/images/cloud/4106/4-6-volumes-snapshots-16.png)
-After the instances are terminated, the addition volumes are still there, their states are changed to 'available' though.
+After the two instances are terminated, the addition volumes are still there, their states are changed to "available" though.
 Only the root volumes are deleted.
 ![image](/assets/images/cloud/4106/4-6-volumes-snapshots-17.png)

-### 3.3 Summary of VOLUMES & SNAPSHOTS:
+### 2.5 Summary of Volumes & Snapshots
 * Volumes exist on EBS.
 Think of EBS as a virtual hard disk
 * Snapshots exist on S3.
 Think of snapshots as a photograph of the disk.
 * Snapshots are point in time copies of Volumes.